MontealegreLuis/dgztl/README.md

     curl -s https://getcomposer.org/installer | php

-### Generate project
+### Install the project

 Create the project using the `composer.phar` file recently downloaded.

-    php composer.phar create-project montealegreluis/carmsys dgztl
+    php composer.phar create-project --stability="dev" montealegreluis/carmsys dgztl

 This command will install the project in a folder named `dgztl`.

-### Install dependencies

-Once the project is created, install the dependencies needed to run the project.

-    php composer.phar install
+Enter `Y` when prompted to remove the VCS files.

+### Create the database and load initial data

+In order to use the configuration in the project as is, you will have to run the following command in your MySQL server instance.

+    GRANT ALL PRIVILEGES on car_mgmt_sys.* TO checo_perez@localhost IDENTIFIED BY 'Ch3c0_p3r3z';

+You can use your own user by modifying the file `config/databases.yml` providing valid credentials.

+Run the following command to create the database

+    ./symfony doctrine:build-db

+Run the following command to create the database schema

+    ./symfony doctrine:insert-sql

+Run the following command to load the initial data

+    ./symfony doctrine:data-load

 ### Configure a virtual host